Hirofumi Araki

 Hirofumi Araki (荒木 宏文, Araki Hirofumi) is a Japanese actor and singer associated with Watanabe Entertainment.
 He is a member of the acting troupe D-Boys and the leader of its pop unit D-Date.
 As an actor, Araki has been involved in many theater and television projects, notably starring in Musical: The Prince of Tennis, Juken Sentai Gekiranger, and Musical: Touken Ranbu.
 In 2015, Araki made his solo debut with his single Next Stage.
+On June 14, 2023, Araki changed his name to 新木 宏典, but it is still read the same way.

 Career

 In October 2004, Araki joined the Watanabe Entertainment group named the D-Boys.
 On April 27, 2005, they have released a photobook entitled D-Boys, while the second, released on March 15, 2006, was called Start.
 Araki has appeared in various TV shows, debuting in the TV drama The Hit Parade as a member of The Tigers.
 The show, which aired on May 26, 2006 on Fuji TV, also starred his fellow D-Boys members Masato Wada, Yuu Shirota, Masaki Kaji, Hiroki Suzuki, Yuuya Endo and Kōji Seto.
 Araki also appeared on a Japanese radio program for BAY FM with fellow D-Boys member Kōji Seto on October 14, 2006.

-Araki's acting career took off when he portrayed Sadaharu Inui, the "data-tennis" regular of Seigaku Middle School's tennis club in the Prince of Tennis musicals, Tennimu.
+Araki's acting career took off when he portrayed Sadaharu Inui, the "data-tennis" regular of Seigaku Middle School's tennis club in the Prince of Tennis musicals, Tenimyu.
 He became the second actor to play Inui as part of the second-generation Seigaku cast.
 He made his debut on January 8, 2005 in the Side Yamabuki performance in Osaka.
 During his run in the musicals, he worked with fellow D-Boys members Yuya Endo, Kotaro Yanagi, Masaki Kaji, Hiroki Suzuki, Osamu Adachi, Masato Wada, and former member Yu Shirota.
 Araki reprised his role in the live-adaptation film of the Prince of Tennis manga series.
 He, along with most of the principal cast members for the Seigaku Regulars, reprised their roles in the movie, while Kanata Hongō was cast as Ryoma Echizen, the main protagonist.
 On March 29, 2006, at the end of the final Dream Live 3rd show, Araki and majority of the Seigaku cast graduated from their roles.
 After his graduation, he was succeeded by Masei Nakayama in portraying Inui.